iona-b/blog-posts/Recursion Revealed/README.md

 #### **Example 1: Recursively Sum Numbers From 1 to n**

 In this example, we're going to look at a function that takes a number, *n*, and returns the sum of all the numbers from 1 to n.
-Here is one solution we might reach to solve this problem:
+Here is a possible recursive solution:

 ```javascript
 const recursiveSumToN = (n) => {